 Sweet, luscious figs and tangy, salty goat cheese have always paired well together.
-This tart combines both flavors as well as lemon and thyme, and they are placed on a yeasted pastry base before being cooked in the oven.
+This fig and goat cheese tart combines both flavors as well as lemon and thyme, and they are placed on a yeasted pastry base before being cooked in the oven.

 This tart makes a fantastic dessert.
 You can also serve as a more savory lunch or brunch dish if you leave off the powdered sugar glaze at the end.

 The base dough needs to chill overnight before assembling the tart, so make sure to leave plenty of time to make this tart – it’s well worth the wait!